master-of-zen/Av1an/README.md

 *  Building encoding queue with bigger files first, minimizing waiting for the last scene to encode.
 *  Both video and audio transcoding with FFmpeg.
 *  Logging of progress of all encoders.
-*  "Boosting" quality of dark scenes based on their brightness.

 ## Install